riojosdev/100-days-of-code/log.md

 **Thoughts:** I learned about displaying the create and delete form.
 And how to make it do those create and delete operations.
 It's a bit hard task.
 A little complicated.
 I think it's because of the spreaded out structure.
 By the express application generator.
 I am a bit confused.
 I guess I need to get comfortable to this specific format.
 And it's okay to lock myself to this data format.
 As this is a language I hope to keep using for a long time.
 MERN stack!!!

 **Link(s) to work**: None

+### Day 74: Aug 21, 2020

+**Today's Progress**: Finished MDN ExpressJS Mongoose Tutorial

+**Thoughts:** Building a NoSQL database using Mongoose with ExpressJS.
+I really liked that they did show an entire working example.
+Almost close to real world app.
+I learned a lot on how to make a database connection.
+Setting routes in ExpressJS.
+Creating an ExpressJS skeleton with Express Application generator.
+Creating views on Express using the Pug Template engine.
+CRUD operations on database and using a MVC to do the specific CRUD operations.
+Using Express middleware like Validator to validate and sanitize the data.
+Also using Moment middleware to format the date and time.
+Building forms to give client the ability to do CRUD operations.
+Overall, I had a great time learning a lot.
+I took a giant leap with the help of MDN Web Docs.
+Thank You MDN <3

+**Link(s) to work**: None